nosana-ci/nosana-node/docs/architecture.md

 #### Nostromo Flows

 A Nostromo `flow` is a sequence of `ops`.
-An `op` can be any in piece of executebale code, but Nosana Pipeliens are composed solely out of `:docker/run`.
+An `op` can be any piece of executebale code, but Nosana Pipeliens are composed solely out of `:docker/run`.

 ```
 {:id      "RiSNBpIY0CQokvl7hekJS"